Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 ## Project status

-The project Its almost finished, now we are waiting for Windows 11 recognize the usb for initialize the start configuration

-We are porting drivers from Xiaomi Pad 5 in hope that It will work
+We are porting drivers from Xiaomi Pad 5 in hope that it will work on the Poco X3 Pro

 ## Required Files